cassiebreviu/Use-ML-To-Classify-Yoga-Poses/README.md

 * Select "Go to resource"
 * Select "Keys" from the left hand navigation for the resource.
 * Copy the Subscription Key and paste it into the script.
+* [Run the script](https://github.com/cassieview/ImageScraperWithBingSearchCogServ#how-to-run-the-image-scraper-script) to get images to train the custom vision model.

 ### Create Custom Vision Api Resource
 * Go to [portal.azure.com](https://portal.azure.com/)